Reconsidering Positional Supervision in Masked Diffusion Language Model Training: Motivation: Sensitivity to Positional Misalignment

 \subsection{Experimental Setup}

-\paragraph{Models and generation configuration.} Experiments are conducted using LLaDA-8B-Instruct~\cite{nie2025llada} and LLaDA-1.5~\cite{zhu2025llada1p5}, two widely used MDLM variants that differ in their post-training objectives and training data.
-Unless otherwise stated, we adopt a fixed inference configuration across all experiments, including response length $L=1024$, $N=512$ diffusion steps, and the standard low-confidence remasking strategy used in LLaDA.
-This setup ensures that observed differences are attributable to the applied interventions rather than decoding hyperparameters.
+We conduct experiments on LLaDA-8B-Instruct~\cite{nie2025llada}, the most widely used open MDLM which is trained from scratch under the standard masked diffusion objective described in \cref{sec:background}, where supervision at position $i$ targets the token at position $i$ (cf. Eq.~\eqref{eq:sft-ce-objective}).
+This makes LLaDA a clean testbed for isolating the positional sensitivity induced by the masked diffusion objective itself\footnote{We leave out Dream~\cite{ye2025dream}, which is another commonly used open MDLM because it is initialized from an autoregressive model and adopts a shift-operation training scheme that supervises the hidden state at position $i$ to predict position $i{+}1$, carrying forward a left-to-right positional bias.}.

+\paragraph{Shift intervention.} At fixed time step during decoding, we uniformly sample $K$ locations at the same time where the current token has already been unmasked and the neighbor position is still \texttt{<MASK>}, and we swap each such pair.
+Because the swap only exchanges a revealed token with an adjacent masked slot, it preserves both the token itself; the only change is a one-position displacement.
+We apply this procedure every $0.05$ diffusion time units for $t \geq 0.5$, yielding 10 intervention events within the 512-step generation.
+Each event shifts exactly $K$ tokens, so in total only $10 \times K$ out of 1024 tokens are intervened.
+We refer to this as the \textit{shifted-token fraction} and sweep $K$ to vary the intervention strength.

-\paragraph{Benchmark and evaluation.} Evaluation is performed on a balanced subset of Arena-Hard-v2.0~\cite{li2024crowdsourced,arenahard2024}, consisting of 98 examples.
-We follow the official Arena-Hard evaluation protocol and report win rates separately on the hard-prompt and creative-writing subsets.
-Since the goal is to measure relative degradation caused by positional perturbations rather than absolute model quality, outputs from the same model generated without intervention are used as the reference baseline, this comparison isolates the effect of accumulated positional misalignment rather than absolute model quality.
-GPT-4.1 is used as the judge model with deterministic decoding\footnote{We choose GPT-4.1 for reproducibility since GPT-5 does not support deterministic decoding.}.
+\paragraph{Benchmark and evaluation.} We evaluate on a balanced 98-example subset of Arena-Hard-v2.0~\cite{li2024crowdsourced,arenahard2024} and follow the official protocol, reporting an overall win rate.
+Because our goal is to measure \emph{relative} degradation rather than absolute quality, the reference for each pairwise comparison is the same model's output \emph{without} intervention; this isolates the effect of the positional intervention.
+We use GPT-5.4 as the judge model with deterministic decoding to eliminate judge bias from the default configuration.